-57.2 I produced a competency assessment report on record information for Mr Brown, Clinical Director, in July 2012 noting that, although he had interviewed for the post of a staff grade in urology, he had subsequently not been proven to be up to the level expected and had not coped well with the intensity of the post.
+57.2 I produced a competency assessment report on received by the UST for Mr Brown, Clinical Director, in July 2012 noting that, although he had interviewed for the post of a staff grade in urology, he had subsequently not been proven to be up to the level expected and had not coped well with the intensity of the post.
 This had been spotted by several nursing colleagues initially and followed through by myself and Mr O'Brien.
 The Trust HR were involved via Zoe Parks.
-Ference information call rota and only undertook outpatient clinics and flexible cystoscopies (relevant document located at S21 No 55 of 2022, 129. statement from Mr M Young 5 7 12 re information).
+Federated by the UST was taken off the oncall rota and only undertook outpatient clinics and flexible cystoscopies (relevant document located at S21 No 55 of 2022, 129. statement from Mr M Young 5 7 12 re information).